 Accessing the Intel Gaudi Node in the Intel® Tiber® AI Cloud

-To access an Intel Gaudi node in the Intel Tiber AI cloud, you will go to Intel Tiber AI Cloud Console and access the hardware instances to select the Intel® Gaudi® 2 platform for deep learning and follow the steps to start and connect to the node.
+To access an Intel Gaudi node in the Intel Tiber AI cloud, go to Intel Tiber AI Cloud Console and access the hardware instances to select the Intel® Gaudi® 2 platform for deep learning and follow the steps to start and connect to the node.

-The website will provide you an ssh
+The website will provide an ssh

 command to login to the node, and it’s advisable to add a local port forwarding to the command to be able to access a local Jupyter Notebook.
 For example, add the command: ssh -L 8888:localhost:8888 ...